juliacaratta/HyperparameterOptimization/README.md

 # Objectives
 - Understand the impact of hyperparameters on binary classification model performance.
-- Compare hyperparameter optimization methods:
+- Compare hyperparameter optimization methods.